Weifeng-Yang/RockafellarSumConjecture/README.md

 ## Author review and discussion record

-During 6–8 September 2026, the author manually reviewed the obtained general construction theorem and the counterexamples, with Codex assisting in checks and discussions.
-The manuscript was subsequently submitted to arXiv on 9 September 2026.
+The author manually reviewed the obtained general construction theorem and the counterexamples, with Codex assisting in checks and discussions.

 The [author–Codex review conversations](https://chatgpt.com/s/cx_6ab0cf9a5bd08191ad4fd249da90929d) are shared to make this review process available for readers to inspect and study alongside the paper and Lean formalization.
 Readers are welcome to examine the arguments, raise questions, and report any errors or points requiring clarification.